Making-Sense-Info/SNDS-training/README.md

-# SNDS-training
+# SNDS training

-Training equipment related to the SNDS in VTL
+Training equipment related to the SNDS in VTL.